jaescalo/akamai-pipeline-gcp/README.md

 You'll also notice that we will run our commands inside Docker containers which makes the environment setup much simpler.

 Inside the CI/CD configuration file you will see references to the `--accountSwitchKey` which you can ignore if you don't manage multiple accounts with one API client.

+Finally, for this particular integration **GitHub** is used as the version control repository and the connection is made in Cloud Build.

 ## Akamai CI/CD Setup in GCP Cloud Build
 This is a simple example that leverages the akamai/shell Docker container to build the .edgerc file in one job and execute the pipeline cli in another job.
 Check the `cloudbuild.yml` for more clarification on the following steps.